 Sometimes part or all of a rhinoplasty is covered by insurance.

 Rhinoplasty can change the size, shape or proportions of your nose.
 It may be done to repair deformities from an injury, correct a birth defect or improve some breathing difficulties.

-As with any major surgery, rhinoplasty carries risks such as bleeding, infection and an adverse reaction to the anesthesia.
-Other possible risks specific to rhinoplasty include:
+As with any major surgery, rhinoplasty carries risks such as:

 - Difficulty breathing through your nose

 - Permanent numbness in and around your nose

 - Pain, discoloration or swelling that may persist

 - A hole in the septum (septal perforation)